-Undoubtedly, blisters can cause you a lot of pain initially, but your own body possesses the natural mechanisms to generally heal them on its own.
+Most blisters heal on their own within three to seven days.
+Undoubtedly, blisters can cause you a lot of pain initially, but your body generally is able to heal from them on its own.
 The key is to keep the area clean for fast healing.
-For blisters caused by viral infections that are contagious, like chickenpox or shingles, call your doctor about proper treatment to avoid spreading the virus to others.
+For blisters caused by contagious viral infections, like chickenpox or shingles, call your doctor about proper treatment to avoid spreading the virus to others.

 If your blister is infected, you’ll likely see it fill up with a yellowish-greenish pus.
 The site may also be painful.
 An infected blister that goes untreated can lead to a contagious bacterial infection or even sepsis, so you should never leave an infected blister untreated.
 You should also seek medical advice for blisters that: